-Winter is tough going for our vehicles – grit, salt and grime can dullen even the brightest of metallic.
-As the weather improves and the temperatures warm, now is the time for a wash and valet.
-You may also want to double check your paint work for any dings you’ve picked up.
+Winter is tough going for our vehicles – grit, salt and grime can dull even the brightest of metals.
+As the weather improves and the temperatures rise, now is the time for a wash and valet.
+You may also want to double check your paint work for any dings you may have picked up.

 2. Check your vehicle’s vital oils and liquids

 The change of seasons is a great time to check and top up your oil, radiator fluids and windscreen wash.

 Windscreen wash is just as important during spring bug season as it is over winter when you rely on it to cut through the salt that can obscure your view of the road.
 You also need to bear in mind that anti-freeze is still advisable as the early spring season still sees temperatures dip below zero (anti-freeze also contains corrosion inhibitors, which help to protect your engine).
 While it is recommended that oil should be changed between every 5,000 – 7,500 miles or once a year (whichever of the two comes sooner), checking your oil levels regularly will also help you pick up any problems that may be occurring without you noticing (highlighted by oil that is used more quickly than normal).